SharedMocha/JAVA-Data-Structures-Key-Design-Elements/README.md

 Below notes helps anyone to refresh or learn key componenets for designing an application.
-It also helps in asking correct questions anf answers during the design process.
+It also helps in asking correct questions  during the design process.

 # System_Design_Architecture